 Bio

 Mara is interested in using acting and aerialism in nontraditional ways to offer students and audiences occasion to engage in pertinent civic and social issues and to challenge cultural and personal boundaries and limitations.
-She is a Guild Certified Feldenkrais Practitioner and has over 20 years in the field of pioneering new forms of creating ensemble based aerial work and original solo performances.
+She is a Guild Certified Feldenkrais Practitioner and has over 20 years in the field of pioneering new forms of creating ensemble based aerial work and original solo performances and is a recipient of commissioning grants from The National Endowment For The Arts, The NY State Counsel For The Arts, The Deutsche Foundation, and Dance Asylum.

-Mara trained at The San Francisco School of Circus Arts, Trapeze Arts, Oakland, NECCA and The Toronto Circus School.
-She is a protégé of aerial pioneer, Terry Sendgraff, and a graduate of The Dell’Arte International School Of Physical Theatre where she served as an instructor and company member for seven years.
+Mara trained at The San Francisco School of Circus Arts, Trapeze Arts, Oakland, NECCA and The Toronto Circus School and is a protégé of aerial pioneer, Terry Sendgraff.
+Neimanis is a graduate of The Dell’Arte International School Of Physical Theatre where she served as an instructor and company member for seven years.
 In Baltimore, Mara was a Creative Alliance Resident Artist from 2004-2007, where she created solo and ensemble performances and produced The Baltimore Alley Aerial Festival, which combined graffiti and aerial artists in the rich urban landscape of down-town Baltimore.